IHE/RAD.IRA/input/pagecontent/index.md

 IRA uses FHIRcast 3.0.0 which is currently under development.

-Links to FHIRcast will be updated to the final version when the official version is published.
+Links to FHIRcast throughout this profile will be updated to the final version when the official version is published.

 | [Significant Changes, Open and Closed Issues](issues.html) |
 {: .grid}